chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 ONTARIO RESIDENTS:
 <br>&ndash; keep hotel receipt for the 2022 Ontario Tax Staycation deduction!!

-PLAYING AREAS:
-<br>&ndash; continuous supply of ice water, coffee, hot water for tea!!

 ## Pandemic Conditions
 "Restaurant Rules" (subject to change):
 <br>&ndash; a player seated at their board (game or skittles) may remove their mask
-<br>&ndash; everyone else on the 2nd floor must properly wear a mask
+<br>&ndash; everyone else on the 2nd floor must always properly wear their mask
 <br>&ndash; players submit pandemic vaccine documentation with their registration
 <br>&ndash; any exceptions may be appealed on a case-by-case basis (early please!)
 <br>&ndash; the event and/or the hotel reserve the right to ban anyone deemed ill